bologer/anycomment.io/readme.txt

 **Enhancements:**

 * WooCommerce support, #280 (credits to @artikus11)
-* Added new option to show list of available social networks under WordPress' native login form, #150
+* Added new option to show/hide list of available social networks under WordPress' native login form, #150
+* Added new option to show/hide admin bar for regular users and those who used social network, #290

 **Fixes:**

+* Fixed issue with social icon conflict with existing Fontawesome library, #288

 = 0.0.67 – 01.11.2018 =